solo-io/gloo/docs/content/guides/traffic_management/request_processing/shadowing/_index.md

 If your shadow destination requires a specific `Host`/`:authority` value, such as a different hostname or a hostname with a port, you can use the `hostRewriteLiteral` field to replace the header entirely.
 The full header value is replaced, so include a port if the shadow destination needs one.
 The port from the original request is not carried over automatically.

 {{% notice note %}}
 Setting `hostRewriteLiteral` implies the `disableShadowHostSuffixAppend: true` setting.
+You do not need to set `disableShadowHostSuffixAppend: true` in addition to the `hostRewriteLiteral` field
 {{% /notice %}}

 {{< highlight yaml "hl_lines=19-25" >}}